Reviewing NGM Biopharmaceuticals Inc. (NGM)'s and 22nd Century Group Inc. (NYSEAMERICAN:XXII)'s results | New Business Observer

 |0.00

-NGM Biopharmaceuticals Inc.’s upside potential currently stands at 88.19% and an $25.5 average target price.
+NGM Biopharmaceuticals Inc. has a 88.19% upside potential and a consensus price target of $25.5.

-The shares of both NGM Biopharmaceuticals Inc. and 22nd Century Group Inc. are owned by institutional investors at 41.7% and 26.5% respectively.
-NGM Biopharmaceuticals Inc.’s share owned by insiders are 1.5%.
-On the other hand, insiders owned about 0.8% of 22nd Century Group Inc.’s shares.
+Roughly 41.7% of NGM Biopharmaceuticals Inc. shares are held by institutional investors while 26.5% of 22nd Century Group Inc. are owned by institutional investors.
+1.5% are NGM Biopharmaceuticals Inc.’s share held by insiders.
+Competitively, 22nd Century Group Inc. has 0.8% of it’s share held by insiders.

 Performance